Official inspection of railway cars, trucks, containers

 Official inspection of grain or screenings discharged to railway cars, trucks or containers, and issuance of certificate.

-- When grain being loaded is other than grade ordered, the Canadian Grain Commission will inform the elevator staff by form IW-7.
+When grain being loaded is other than grade ordered, the Canadian Grain Commission will inform the elevator staff by Cargo Non-Conformance form within one hour of the sample being processed.

 - The target for achieving this standard is set at 90%.

-Applying for outward official inspection — railway cars, trucks or containers
+Applying for official inspection of railway cars, trucks or containers

 - If you feel that the Canadian Grain Commission is not meeting its performance standards, you can give us feedback.